 Glycopeptides are high molecular weight drugs consisting of protein and sugar.
 By binding to the carboxyl end of the pentapeptide, they sterically block the attachment to the peptidoglycan network.
-This disruption in the cell wall enables water to enter the
+This disruption in the cell wall enables water to enter the cell.

 Glycopeptides are commonly used against Gram-negative bacteria.